KonVas/ITUSummerSchool2019/SummerSchool2019.md

 ![](./images/analogsynth.png)

-+ Making a unique instrument on our computer.
+Program a unique instrument on our computer using code.

-Let's see this example below:
++ Let's see this example below:

 ```js
 Pbind(\dur, 0.25, \degree, Pseq([1, 2, 3], inf)).play;